shailen/ng-darrrt-codelab/docs/step-1.md

 ### Review the code.

-Get familiar with `pubspec.yaml`, and with the HTML and the Dart code for the skeleton version of the app.
+Get familiar with `pubspec.yaml`, and with the HTML and Dart code for the skeleton version of the app.

 #### pubspec.yaml